(Want to receive more corruption report updates? Subscribe here!)

 There is a high risk of corruption in Ukraine’s natural resource sector.
 The country’s natural resources are exploited by the elite for political largesse and filling their party war chests (FT, Oct.
 2016).
 Extraction and transportation of Ukrainian natural gas and oil are monopolized and controlled by the state-owned company Naftogaz (ICS 2017).
 Naftogaz has largely been cleaned up from corruption (The Economist, May 2017).
 Ukraine does not fully comply with EITI transparency standards yet and its legislation on transparency standards for the extractive industries is lacking (OECD 2015).

-The former head of Ukraine's parliamentary energy committee, Mykola Martynenko, has been detained over charges that he embezzled USD 17,3 million by selling uranium concentrate at inflated prices (OCCRP, Apr.
+The former head of Ukraine’s parliamentary energy committee, Mykola Martynenko, has been detained on charges that he embezzled USD 17,3 million by selling uranium concentrate at inflated prices (OCCRP, Apr.
 2017).

 Civil society organizations (CSOs) in Ukraine are developed and represent a wide variety of interests.
 Civil society generally operates without major restrictions (BTI 2016).
 CSOs have grown in capacity and have been crucial in driving the development of the rule of law since the Euromaidan revolution (NiT 2017).
 Many former activists have entered parliament following the Euromaidan protests (BTI 2016).
 However, the influence of extremist organizations has similarly grown (NiT 2017).
 CSOs have been instrumental in the anti-corruption drive in Ukraine (BTI 2016).